Volkswagen T-Cross: ANCAP

+Euro NCAP

 The Euro NCAP has awarded the T-Cross a five-star rating.
 It scored 97% for adult occupant safety, 86% for child safety, 81% in the pedestrians and other vulnerable road users category and 80% for on-board safety tech.
 The T-Cross features several passive and active safety systems, including pedestrian and cyclist protection, automatic emergency braking, front assist and a speed limiter.
 High-end trim levels add several advanced features including adaptive cruise control, hill start assist and blind-spot monitoring.